 Tax-free Traditional IRA contributions phase out at lower income levels than Roth IRAs.
 So you may consider a Roth if you cannot receive the tax deductions from a Traditional IRA.
 There are also minimum withdrawal requirements for Traditional IRAs, while Roth IRAs do not have a required minimum distribution.

 Which is better?
-Many financial experts recommend to start investing with a Roth IRA, if you are eligible, because they offer tax-free withdrawals and other benefits such as higher income levels for eligibility and no required minimum distributions.
+Many financial experts recommend you start investing with a Roth IRA if you are eligible because they offer tax-free withdrawals and other benefits such as higher income levels for eligibility and no required minimum distributions.
 Overall, they provide more flexibility than Traditional IRAs.
 That said, there are times when a Traditional IRA is the right choice.

 We have these two articles which further compare the pros and cons of Roth and Traditional IRAs: